Cash Deposit in Bank JE is a seldom-used journal entry.

 Interest receipt at the end of the year

 Bank interest is payable in the account itself.
 So, an increase in bank balance will result in a debit to the bank account.
-The receipt is an income and falls into the category of nominal account.
+The receipt is an income and falls into the category of a nominal account.
 Per Nominal accounting rules, we will debit all expenses and losses and credit all incomes and gains.
 So, we will credit the interest income.

 Conclusion